-1. THE CRE PLAYED AN ACTIVE PART IN DRAFTING THE NETWORK CODES IN 2015
+1. THE CRE PLAYED AN ACTIVE PART IN DRAFTING THE NETWORK CODES IN 2015 conditions for access to and management of the European energy transmission networks, with the aim of creating a single market for gas and for electricity.

 The 3rd energy package(10) requires the development of common rules on how the market should function within fixed deadlines.
-Known as European network codes, these detailed rules, intended to make energy trading run more smoothly, define the this process, the Member States will be consulted for the formal adoption of the texts that will become directly applicable in the territory.
+Known as European network codes. these detailed rules, intended to make energy trading run more smoothly, define the challenge, because it means developing common operational rules that cover the technical network codes is a real specificities of the energy systems of every country.